billthefarmer/blog/blog/content/post/smart-meters.md

 line.
 The prices they wanted for the service were completely out of scope for meter reading.
 So that was the end of that.
 Since then all the utilities have been privatised, so any joint metering projects became exceedingly unlikely.
-They have all done their own thing.
+They have since all done their own thing.

  [0]: https://www.umsmeters.co.uk/contact-us/manuals-and-downloads/old-pri-meters-kit
  [1]: https://en.wikipedia.org/wiki/Vacuum_fluorescent_display